 Switching to a current account with a 0% EAR overdraft can be a good first step if you have a large overdraft to pay off that is accruing interest at a high rate, as it will mean you aren't being charged for the money you have borrowed.
 However, as convenient as this sounds there are some things to watch out for.

 Not all current account providers will be able to match your current overdraft limit, meaning they might offer you a £500 overdraft when you really need a £1000 limit.
 Sometimes the overdraft limit you are offered will be dependent on your credit rating, and if you already have a lot of debt other providers may be less willing to lend you money.

-This method works in a similar way to moving to an interest-free overdraft, because it will also only be a temporary solution.
 You will need to specifically look for a card that offers 0% Money Transfers direct to your current account.
-Most 0% balance transfer credit cards will offer you an interest-free money transfer period of 6 to 12 months, in which time you can use all your resources to pay off the debt without the sting of accruing interest.
+Most 0% money transfer credit cards will offer you an interest-free money transfer period of up to 32 months, in which time you can use all your resources to pay off the debt without the sting of accruing interest.

 If you decide to save up the funds necessary to pay off the debt, it's worth opening a high interest savings account.
 Every month transfer a portion of your income to the savings account, and keep doing so until you have saved up enough to pay off your overdraft completely so that you're back in the black.